hsdenx/tbot/doc/sphinx/source/guide.rst

 tbot switch bootmodes on the beagleboneblack
 --------------------------------------------

-Buy a relais, for this guide I use [4]
+Buy a relay, for this guide I use [4]

-connect the USB relais to your LabPC and check dmesg
+connect the USB relay to your LabPC and check dmesg

 ::